 Scandium can also be effectively purchased in the form of aluminum-scandium (Al-Sc) master alloy, typically containing 2% scandium by weight.
 This product is the preferred form for manufacture of aluminum alloys containing scandium.
-The latest available 2021 USGS report indicates the 2020 price for Al-Sc 2% master alloy at US\$340/kg, somewhat higher than the 2019 USGS average.
-Recent USGS estimated prices for Al-Sc 2% master alloy have also been high relative to commonly available prices, which have trended under US\$100/kg and are available in one tonne lots or greater today.
+The current January 2022 USGS report indicates the 2021 price for Al-Sc 2% master alloy at US\$350/kg, slightly higher than the 2020 USGS average.
+Recent USGS estimated prices for Al-Sc 2% master alloy have also been high relative to commonly available prices ex-works China, which have trended under US\$100/kg and are available in one tonne lots or greater today.